 - Allow the broccoli to sit in the cold water until completely cooled.
 Then remove with a slotted spoon to a salad spinner or bowl.

-- Make sure the broccoli is 100% dried before tossing it with anything else (especially the dressing).
+Make sure the broccoli is 100% dried before tossing it with anything else (especially the dressing).
+I like to use a salad spinner and then let it sit out for a while.
+If it's any bit wet, it becomes too watery.

 - Add the cranberries, almonds (toast if desired), sunflower seeds, and sharp cheddar cheese (that has been cut into very small cubes) to the bowl with the broccoli.